Understanding RUVs

 How are these legally different from normal AngelList SPVs?

-RUVs utilize the same AngelList SPV documents, which you may have seen before, but without formal advisory involvement from an external third party (specifically, the RUV offering does not involve a “Fund Lead” or “Sub-Adviser” and there is no carry charged on the vehicle).
+RUVs utilize the same AngelList SPV documents, which you may have seen before, but without formal advisory involvement from an external third party (specifically, the RUV offering does not involve a “Fund Lead” or “Sub-Adviser” and there is no management fees or carry charged on the vehicle).

 Rather, AngelList Advisors, LLC, performs the role of an Investment Adviser, that acts in the best interest of the investors in the RUV.
 Any decisions are based on standard market practices, that aligns with similarly situated shareholders.